MamtaGupta85/Tableau/README.md

 ![image](https://github.com/user-attachments/assets/32df448c-9882-441b-acf0-5af191ae5c0a)

-3) Distribution of EV vehicles amongst different US states revealed that WA (Washington) has the maximum number of EV
+3) Distribution of EV vehicles amongst different US states revealed that WA (Washington) has the maximum number of EV, around 150k as opposed to all other states.
+This shows that residents of WA has maximum likelihood to purchase EV than a normal car.
+It can be because either they are price sensitive or the

 ![image](https://github.com/user-attachments/assets/1cde123a-b53e-4395-b364-7a8fa13a1627)

+4)

 ![image](https://github.com/user-attachments/assets/3ba79b21-0c5b-439e-b2ff-1d6028d61e7f)